imosmdrk58/Xolmaz-olsun/README.md

 - **[Google Translate API](https://cloud.google.com/translate)**: For seamless translations.
 - **[Next.js](https://nextjs.org)**: The backbone of our app.
 - **Manga Fans**: You inspire us every day.
+- **MangaDex Forums**: For the vibrant community discussions that enrich the manga experience.

 ---